1. Home

 Imbalanced Nutrition: Less than Body Requirements

 Your body requires the right type and amount of nutrients to function correctly.
-So, when your body's metabolic and nutritional demands are not sufficiently supplied, it's less than body requirements.
-This situation occurs when the body cannot ingest, digest or absorb nutrients in the right amount to fulfill its nutritional requirements.
+So, when your body's metabolic and nutritional demands are not sufficiently supplied, they are less than body requirements.
+This situation occurs when the body cannot ingest, digest, or absorb nutrients in the right amount to fulfill its nutritional requirements.

 Defining Characteristics